shadishakerin/Cashflow-Calculation/README.md

 # Stata-Projects
-I designed this repository with the purpose of sharing my projects as a sample of my coding skills.
+I designed this repository with the purpose of sharing my projects as a sample of my Stata coding skills.